singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 Simply paste them into the windows where it says *enter Client ID here* and below where it says *enter Client Secret here* and you're good to go.
 Remember to tick *'enable GitHub'*.

-#### 6: Trying Out Netlify CMS
+#### 6: Trying Out netlify CMS
 We tried testing the CMS system locally earlier in this guide and it's virtually the same using it online, you just have to change the address to **https://mysite.netlify.com/admin** (change to the URL of your site and add */admin* to the end) to access the CMS system and then log in with your GitHub account, since we're using GitHub auth when working online.

-In the screen shot below, you can see how it should look, after you log into the Netlify CMS part of our new demonstration page:
+In the screen shot below, you can see how it should look, after you log into the netlify CMS part of our new demonstration page:
 ![hexo_netlifycms.png](/uploads/hexo_netlifycms.png)

-Hexo is a very pleasant static site generator and with Netlify CMS it's easily accessible, once you've done a bit of tweaking and well worth half an hour of your time.
+Hexo is a very pleasant static site generator and with netlify CMS it's easily accessible, once you've done a bit of tweaking and well worth half an hour of your time.

 You can see our demo site [here](http://hexo-netlify-cms-demo.netlify.com/) and the GitHub project for the tutorial site from this article [here](https://github.com/JimmiLee/hexo-netlify-cms-demo).